CanisMajorisLT/positioning.css/README.md

-All of the project code is located in **dev** folder, which is compiled by webpack into 1 .js file.
+All of the project code is located in **dev** folder, which is compiled by webpack into 1 .js file placed in public folder.

 ### Description
 CSS Positioning is a small *one page application* that was developed as means to deepen my knowledge in front end development, especially